Noratrieb/stuff/README.md

 ```

 # MSRV-Policy
-`stuff`s current MSRV is `1.31.1`, and this version will not get raised unless absolutely necessary.
+`stuff`s current MSRV is `1.34.2`.
+This version *can* get increased in a non-breaking change, but such changes
+are avoided unless necessary.
+Features requiring a newer Rust version might get gated behind optional features in the futurey.